Exorust/Exorust.github.io/_posts/2019-07-27-Out-box-Linux-Usability.md

 And I'm not here to discuss what is best between the various operating systems.
 This is a critique of Linux Distros, (the packaged ones atleast, not you ArchLinux).

-But if you really look at linux distro's just after installation, they certainly dont look a whole lot aesthetic, and most times require extra installation to make simple things work.
+But if you really look at linux distro's just after installation, they certainly don't look a whole lot aesthetic, and most times require extra installation to make simple things work.
 For example, unless I have installed `ubuntu-restricted-extras`, I will have trouble installing VLC via the Ubuntu Software Application.

 Yes it's true that I can install a lot of things through the terminal.
 And yes most of the times the terminal allows installation to become quite streamlined.
 But why should I open the terminal?